-Below is a sample of current or completed projects in the Deschutes Watershed:
+Below are samples of current or completed projects in the Deschutes Watershed.

 Located on the west side of Nisqually Reach, the Beachcrest Restoration project sought to create new spawning and rearing habitat for salmon.
 This project restored fish passage and habitat to a pocket estuary fed by a spring.
 It removed a barrier standpipe and 150’ culvert under a private road.
 The standpipe and culvert were replaced with a 14’ span concrete box culvert, giving rise to a new 150’ tidal channel.
 Shoreline armor was replaced with logs and salt marsh.
 Volunteers contributed their time and energy to plant native vegetation along the shoreline.